Q: When was the Occupational Therapy Code of Ethics updated?

 However, questions of jurisdiction will affect which organization’s authority will accept the complaint.

-AOTA is a membership organization and is only permitted to handle ethics complaints against occupational therapists and occupational therapy assistants who are, or were, AOTA members at the time of the alleged misconduct.
-The Enforcement Procedures for the Occupational Therapy Code of Ethics and Ethics Standards outline the jurisdiction of AOTA’s Ethics Commission.
+AOTA is a membership organization and is only permitted to handle ethics complaints against occupational therapists, occupational therapy assistants or students who are, or were, AOTA members at the time of the alleged misconduct.
+The Enforcement Procedures for the Occupational Therapy Code of Ethics outline the jurisdiction of AOTA’s Ethics Commission.

 A complaint may be filed simultaneously with more than one of these organizations if appropriate.

 Q: What is the process for filing a complaint with AOTA?